 A German My Little Pony magazine published by Panini has printed at least eleven original comics and at least four original stories, one of which has also been printed in their French magazine mentioned above.

 A Norwegian My Little Pony magazine published by Egmont has printed at least six original stories, two of which have also been printed in the Polish magazine mentioned below.

 A Polish My Little Pony magazine has printed at least five original stories, two of which have also been printed in the Norwegian magazine mentioned above.

 The long-awaited American releases of the Blind Bags skipped the second wave, jumping straight from the first to the third and moving forward from there.
 Not necessarily a bad thing, though, considering that Wave 2 had multiple instances of naming-fail.

 For over two years, this was the case for Japan.
 Indeed, it was generally assumed that Japan would never get anything Pony-related due to Hasbro's likely inability to deal with stiff competition from the Hello Kitty and Pretty Cure franchises (and Japanese culture itself heavily averting All Girls Like Poniesnote because Japan is so heavily urbanized, most little girls have never seen ponies, much less formed any affection for them).
-However, G4 toys will be released and the show has finally aired in April 2013 thanks to Bushiroad.
+However, G4 toys are finally released and the show has aired in April 2013 thanks to Bushiroad.

 Old Shame: As Lauren Faust pointed out in the page quote on the main page, the biggest obstacle against potential viewers giving Friendship Is Magic a chance is the reputation for being Merchandise-Driven and Tasting Like Diabetes that My Little Pony had gained in the previous 28 years of its history.
 In fact, this show first attracted /co/'s attention because of a post on Cartoon Brew accusing Faust of being a corporate sellout for taking this job even before the pilot aired.